JavaScript-Bits/countries-with-cities-select/README.md

 yarn add countries-with-cities-select

 ```
-Once the package is installed you use the require approach
+Once the package is installed you use the require/import approach

 ```javascript
 const countriesWithCities = require('countries-with-cities-select');